deba168/MPPT_Master/README.md

 3.Maximum load current =10A

-4. In put Voltage = Solar panel with Open circuit voltage from 12 to 25V
+4.In put Voltage = Solar panel with Open circuit voltage from 12 to 25V

 5.Solar panel power = 50W